demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 1. Go to your Microsoft Azure portal, and from the left navigation pane select **Azure Active Directory > App registrations**.
 2. Search for and click **Demisto Bot**.
 3. Click **API permissions > Add a permission > Microsoft Graph > Application permissions**.
-4. For the following permissions, search for, select the checkbox and click **Add permissions**.
+4. For the following permissions, search for the permission, select the checkbox, and click **Add permissions**.
   - User.Read.All
   - Group.ReadWrite.All
   - Calls.Initiate.All